 As a result, hotels tend to transform their lobbies into flexible spaces, ready to welcome, to have a drink or some places to work.

 Multifunctional lobbies are more and more popular among the hotel industry.
-The St Regis Shenzhen in China sets an example and shows it with its visionary style and modern design lobby, which gives the generation Y customers the impression that their business trips also include leisure moment.
+The St Regis Shenzhen in China sets an example and shows it with its modern design lobby, which gives the generation Y customers the impression that their business trips also include leisure moment.

 Generation Y: On the way to a local, cultural catering business